Google is preparing new 'desktop sharing hub' in Chrome

-San Francisco, May 12 (IANS) Google is testing a new Chrome feature known as 'Desktop Sharing Hub' or 'Chrome Sharing Menu'.
+San Francisco: Google is testing a new Chrome feature known as 'Desktop Sharing Hub' or 'Chrome Sharing Menu'.

 In essence, the company wants to streamline all the many ways you can share content from Chrome and place it into one simple interface, Android Central reported.